hello!

 From 2019 - 2023, I taught thesis studio courses at NYU Integrated Design and Media.
 From 2022 - 2023, I also taught thesis studio courses at Parsons' Design and Technology MFA program.
 In Summer 2024, I taught at Cornell AAP in the Urban Design program.

 From 2018 - 2021 I co-founded and helped cultivate a collective studio environment in a 4000 sqft warehouse in East Williamsburg, Brooklyn called Soft Surplus.
-At its best moments, it was a life-experiment by a community of friends in earnest world-building; gradually crafting a studio space out of a former auto body shop allowed us to dream ways of working and learning together - and to make some of it possible.
-Soft Surplus ended in 2022.
+At its best moments, I think of it as a life-experiment by a community of friends in earnest world-building; gradually crafting a studio space out of a former auto body shop allowed us to dream ways of working and learning together - and to make some of it possible.
+Soft Surplus existed as a collective from 2018-2022.

-I also work as an designer and consultant, working in architectural design, data visualization, web development, art installation, and physical computing.
-Past clients for design & technology work include: Canadian Centre for Architecture, RISD, Stephanie Dinkins, Sidewalk Labs, Superbright, The New Inquiry, Vera Institute of Justice, Pioneer Works, The Solomon R. Guggenheim Museum, Storefront for Art and Architecture, Spatial Information Design Lab, NEW INC/GSAPP Incubator
+As a co-'proprietor' of Outside Computers, I currently work as an designer and technologist, working in architectural design, data visualization, web development, art installation, and physical computing.
+Past clients for design & technology work include: Canadian Centre for Architecture, RISD, Stephanie Dinkins, Sidewalk Labs, Superbright, The New Inquiry, Vera Institute of Justice, Pioneer Works, The Solomon R. Guggenheim Museum, Storefront for Art and Architecture, Spatial Information Design Lab, NEW INC/GSAPP Incubator, Cornell Citizens and Technology Lab, and Blue Cliff Monastery.

 (as of 2026-01)

 How are practices of relational work sutured with systems that attempt to scale at a societal level?
 Such as healthcare, social work, education?
-To some extent, the suturing is what makes a practice both valuable, because it is powerful enough to change a life.
+To some extent, the suturing is what makes a practice valuable and infrastructural, because it is powerful enough to change not just one life, but many.
 (Sutured practices manifest as acronyms: SSI, SSD, SSDI, DFTA, APS, CPS, SCRIE, SNAP...)
 To another extent, the suturing, often to an institutional behemoth, requests or demands repeatability, regularity, manualization, documentation.
-Without this suture, forms of practice often cannot become infrastructure, and may result in an aesthetics of care.
-With this suture, forms of practice might sometimes lose an aspect of what made them caring in the first place: some intangible, mystical space of possibility that actually exists outside of the logic of productivity/capitalism/efficiency, and in the realm of attunement, openness, presentness.
+Without this suture, forms of practice often cannot become infrastructure, and may result in a powerless aesthetics of care.
+With this suture, forms of practice might sometimes lose an aspect of what made them caring in the first place: some intangible, dare-I-say mystical space of possibility that actually exists outside of the logic of productivity/capitalism/efficiency, and in the realm of attunement, openness, presentness.
+How to find the balance?

 How will AI shape us, all of us, in ways we cannot even begin to imagine yet?
 Cognitive distortions around power, knowledge, ability will be abound -- a kind of ability dysmorphia.
 Will software and technology become both hypersurveilled and also hyper-specific, enabling a near-infinite flourishing of niche projects, weird softwares, arcane paradigms?
 For some, will software be treated less as a stable 'app' or entity that one 'ships' or 'produces', and more as a kind of malleable clay or magic that one summons and manipulates at will, here and now?
 A world trained on parasocial relationships will neatly transition into parahuman relationships; perhaps 8 Billion peoples' understandings of ourselves will be nudged and shaped by a handful of models, and their particular moralities alignments, for once risking being a global cultural or cognitive homogenizer?
 More than anything, the constant awareness that you can find the "right answer" will probably have a massive cultural impact on our relationship to uncertainty, idiosyncracy, imperfection, limitation, and challenge… but in what ways?